oskarth/experiments.oskarth.com/content/lisp-interpreter.md

 ## Conclusion and future work

 Yes, it was possible, and it ended up being less than 200 lines of code.
-It's very rudimentary and don't support a lot, so that number doesn't mean that much.
+It's very rudimentary and doesn't support a lot, so that number doesn't mean that much.

 Of course, since I was mostly following the path laid out in SICP it's not that surprising.
 But I do know a lot more now than I knew a week ago, and I've a feeling this project helped with my intution for how programming languages work.

-There's a few different things I'd like to play around with: implementing a macro system, Clojure-like data structures, minimizing the amount of primitives in the eval function, write some real programs in it, write the interpreter in a different language, etc.
+There are a few different things I'd like to play around with: implementing a macro system, Clojure-like data structures, minimizing the amount of primitives in the eval function, writing some real programs in it, writing the interpreter in a different language, etc.

 There's a lot to do and I've barely scratched the surface of programming language design, but so far it's been very fun and rewarding, and I recommend you to implement your own lisp interpreter!

 *P.S.
 I might change the format of this experimental journal.
 For example, I might change the posting frequency to every other week, or write about one